Note: This post may contain affiliate links. Read the disclaimer for more information.

 - We deal with this stress by doing things like watching TV, listening to music, or exercising

-Do you get a little sick to your stomach looking at those 6 points?
+Do you get a little sick to your stomach looking at those six points?
 I do.

 Let’s break it down a bit further…Here’s the way I’m reading this:

-More than half of Americans are anxious and stressed by money, and many of us are still living paycheck to paycheck.
+More than half of Americans are anxious and stressed by money.
+And many of us are still living paycheck to paycheck.
 Wages aren’t going up, so we’re not making any more money, and we don’t even want to talk about.
-Instead of addressing it, we chill out by running, watching Seinfeld, and listening to Bob Marley.
+Instead of addressing it, we chill out by running, watching TV, and listening to music.

-At that point, we probably wouldn’t be “squeezed” financially, we might be more open to talking about finances, and we wouldn’t have to worry about whether our wages were increasing – because no matter what, we’re living below our means.
+At that point, we wouldn’t be “squeezed” financially.
+We may be more open to talking about finances.
+And we wouldn’t have to worry about whether our wages were increasing.
+Because no matter what, we’re living below our means.